ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d3 - a - JS - JavaScript Intro.md

 - Create blank project on stackblitz

+## Basic concepts
-## console.log
+- console.log
+- comments

-## Comments
+## Variables

-## What is a variable?

-- what is a variable
+- what is a variable?

-## Declaring a variable
+- declaring a variable
 - declare vs. initialize

-- If you don’t assign a value to a variable when you declare it, its default value will be initialized to undefined.
+  - if you don’t assign a value to a variable when you declare it, its default value will be initialized to undefined.

-## Naming a variable
+- naming a variable

 ## Changing values